bahrus/trans-render/README.md

 We'll be walking through a number of more complex scenarios, but for reference, the rules are available below in Summary form.

+They will make more sense after walking through examples, and, of course, real-world practice.

 <details>
     <summary>Rules Summary</summary>